0xSP3C14LN1NJ4/CryptoPortfolioTracker/README.md

 $ git clone https://github.com/0xSP3C14LN1NJ4/CryptoPortfolioTracker.git
 ```

-- Create `transactions.txt` and `transfers.txt` used to save data for transactions and transfers
+- Create `transactions.json` and `transfers.json` used to save data for transactions and transfers

 - Create `api-key.txt` and `api-secret.txt` and type the API Key and the API Secret in their specific file